RoboJackets/qt-example/readme.md

 ## 12: create MainWindow.ui

-Using Qt Creator, make a window gui and save it as MainWindow.ui.
-Add a PushButton, a text field, and a ListWidget.
+Using Qt Creator, make a window gui (new QtWidgets Application->save to your project directory) and save it as MainWindow.ui.
+Add a PushButton, a LineEdit, and a ListWidget.
 When processed by Qt (when we invoke `cmake`), this will create a `ui_MainWindow.h` file in the build directory that contains the code to make a real window look just as it did in the creator.
 Once we run `make` again, take a second to open it up and look at it.
 The code that this generated is in the setupUi() method of Ui_MainWindow.

 To add this to our MainWindow class, you'll first add an instance variable for the ui, then call setupUi in our constructor.